Essential Masterclass

 I understand that most people don’t need a living trust because probate is simple in the state, but can having a living trust save you time or money?

 Probate avoidance is often thought of as a reason to use a living trust, but its not the only reason.
-In nj.com’s recent article entitled “Will a living trust save time and money when settling an estate?” explains that many people who have living trusts also have what are known as “pour-over wills.”
+In nj.com’s article entitled “Will a living trust save time and money when settling an estate?” explains that many people who have living trusts also have what are known as “pour-over wills.”

 Pour-over wills typically are written so the estate assets will pour over or pour into the living trust at the death of the person who created the trust.